oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

   src='blog/2023/wpt-report.png',
   alt='Table showing multiple passing and failing tests for the main branch of the anchor position polyfill' ) }}

+*Note: the report includes many failing tests because the polyfill is a work in progress and is actively being worked on.*

 Another important feature is the automatic generation of reports for pull requests.
 This allows the team to quickly compare the report of a branch that